Organic Organization: What It Is and How to Build One

 - Guilds: Company-wide communities of interest

-Here's what most companies didn't realize: Spotify never fully implemented this model.
+Here is what most companies did not realize: Spotify never fully implemented this model.
 It was documentation of aspirations, not reality.

 Joakim Sundén, who worked as an agile coach at Spotify from 2011 to 2017, stated: "Even at the time we wrote it, we weren't doing it.
 It was part ambition, part approximation.
 People have really struggled to copy something that didn't really exist."
 (Source: Jeremiah Lee)